wmde/new-lexeme-special-page/README.md

 If a dependency can only be updated with substantial manual work, you can create a new task for it and skip it in the context of the current chore.

-The recommended way to update dependencies is to collect related dependency updates into grouped commit.
+The recommended way to update dependencies is to collect related dependency updates into grouped commits.
 This can be one commit for each of:

 - all ESLint-related dependency updates